hallamlab/mlLGPR/README.md

 The description about arguments in the following examples are: *--predict*: a true/false variable indicating whether to predict sets of pathways, *--parse-input*: a true/false variable indicating whether to parse files from input in 0.pf format, *--model*: the name of the pretrained mlLGPR model (e.g. "mlLGPR_en_ab_re_pe.pkl"), *--use-tCriterion*: a true/false variable indicating whether to employ adaptive beta prediction strategy, *--adaptive-beta*: is a real number in (0,1) corresponding the adaptive beta paramter (e.g. 0.45), *--X-name*: is the input file name (e.g. "synset_parse.pkl"), *--file-name*: the name of parsed input file in a matrix format (e.g. "synset_parse"), *--predict-file*: is the name of the file to store the predicted pathways (e.g. "mlLGPR"), *--objectname*: is the name of the file that contains all necessary information obtained from PGDBs (e.g. "object.pkl"), *--ecfeature*: is the file name that stores the properties of ECs (e.g. "ecfeature.pkl"), *--pathway-ec*: is the file name that stores pathway to EC mapping information (e.g. "pathway_ec.pkl"), *--ospath*: is the location to the directory containing various object files, *--dspath*: is the location to the dataset folder, *--mdpath*: is the location to the folder containing the trained model, *--rspath*: is the location to the folder to store prediction results, *--n-jobs*: an integer variable corresponding the number of CPU cores to be consumed for training or prediction (e.g. 1), and *--nBatches*: an integer variable corresponding the size of a single mini-batch for training/predicting mlLGPR (e.g. 1).

-The following examples can be executed using files provied in zenodo.
+The following examples can be executed using files provied in [Zenodo](https://zenodo.org/record/3821137#.XtdZ4zdKjeQ).

 #### Example 1